nbeck90/network_tools/README.md

                    requests for specific directories and look inside the files.
 Will work with all file types and gives proper error if file does not exist.

+*Feb 15th, 2015* - Added the HTTP3 portion of the assignment, such that the server can take
+                   multiple requests at the same time a la gevent.

 Collaborations:
 Nick Becker